mattdelaune/Retail_RFM_Analysis/README.md

 - High-value segments like "Champions" and "Promising Customers" contribute significantly to revenue.
 - Segments at risk of churning need targeted campaigns to maintain their engagement.

-## Stakeholder Recommendations by Priority
+## General Stakeholder Recommendations by Priority

 ### Immediate Actions: Quick Wins
 **Engagement Programs:**